Homogeneous second-order descent framework: a fast alternative to Newton-type methods: Introduction

-Historically, the idea of homogenization to solve quadratic constrained quadratic programming problems (QCQP) with iterative schemes can be found in a few earlier works \cite{rojas_new_2001,adachi_solving_2017,adachiEigenvaluebasedAlgorithmAnalysis2019}.
-Recently, a line of research focused on solving the cubic regularization subproblem (CRS) via eigenvalue problems. \citet{lieder2020solving} showed that the CRS could be solved globally via a generalized eigenvalue problem. \citet{jia2022solving} independently proved that the CRS could be transformed into a quadratic eigenvalue problem (QEP), which could be further linearized to a generalized eigenvalue problem.
-However, the dimension of the resulting problem typically increases to $2\cdot n + 2$, bringing a heavier computational burden than the GHM of dimension $n+1$ in our framework.
-Furthermore, the emphasis in \citet{lieder2020solving, jia2022solving} was placed on solving the subproblems themselves instead of developing algorithm frameworks with complexity guarantees.
+\paragraph{Connections to prior works} Historically, the idea of homogenization to solve quadratic constrained quadratic programming problems (QCQP) with iterative schemes dated back to a few earlier works \cite{rojas_new_2001,adachi_solving_2017,adachiEigenvaluebasedAlgorithmAnalysis2019}.
+The benefits borne out by eigenvalue procedures were observed in numerical tests on trust-region subproblems \cite{adachi_solving_2017, rojas_new_2001}.
+Later literature following such an idea focused on solving the cubic regularization subproblem (CRS). \citet{lieder2020solving} showed that the CRS could be solved globally via a generalized eigenvalue problem. \citet{jia2022solving} independently proved that the CRS could be transformed into a quadratic eigenvalue problem (QEP), which could be further linearized to a generalized eigenvalue problem.
+However, the dimension of their matrices typically increases to $2\cdot n + 2$, bringing a heavier computational burden than the GHM of dimension $n+1$.